Bruceli-iscool/N/docs/base/basicOperators.md

-# Basic operators in MECL
+# Basic operators in N